aniou/morfeo/doc/internals/README.md

-Main binary (``c256fmx``, ``a2560x``) responsible for parsing parameters, setting flags and so on - I'm trying to keep it separated from GUI routines as possible - it may be an important factor when different GUI backends comes to play It is also responsible for calling CPU (or stopping/starting when it is implemented as separate thread) and GPU rendering
+Main binary (``c256fmx``, ``a2560x``) responsible for parsing parameters, setting flags and so on - I'm trying to keep it separated from GUI routines as possible - it may be an important factor when different GUI back-ends comes to play It is also responsible for calling CPU (or stopping/starting when it is implemented as separate thread) and GPU rendering